spadeflush/spadeflush.github.io/_pages/about.md

 Hey!
 Thanks for stopping by.

-I'm Brian, a Year 1 Natural Sciences student at the University of Cambridge.
-I'm broadly interested in neuroscience, though I do have a mathematical background and can just about code.
+I'm a Year 1 Natural Sciences student at the University of Cambridge.
+My interests are broadly in neuroscience, though I do have a maths background and can just about code.

-In my free time I'm also a photographer, calligrapher and classicist.
-If I have the time you might even find me joining (socio)linguistics projects.
+In my free time I also like to do photography, calligraphy and read classics.
+If I have time I might even be joining (socio)linguistics projects.

-Feel free to find me for a chat anytime!
+Please feel free to find me for a chat anytime!